 Liszt - Rhapsodie N°12 in C# minor for piano

 'The greedy Czardas'

-Liszt - Rhapsodie N° 2 in C# minor (version piano, violin, cymbalom)
+Liszt - Rhapsodie N° 13 in A major (version piano, violin, cymbalom)

 p a u s e

 Cymbalom solo from the village of Magyarpéterlaki, Transylvania